thomasbyttebier/thomasbyttebier/_drafts/2018-11-12-what-people-remember-about-brands.md

 ## How to evoke feelings?

-And so, as we reach the end of this article, the main question becomes: how can we use digital to evoke feelings?
+And so, as we reach the end of this article, the final question becomes: how can we use digital to evoke feelings?

 Fortunately, there is no simple answer to this question.

-Much value lies in bringing it up, time and time again.
+The question in itself may be deceptively simple, or obvious, but what is certain is that it inherently holds a lot of value.
+Enough to justify asking it over and over again, with each project and every brief.

 ## Conclusion